RachanaDevi/parallel-change/Java/README.md

    - checking if it is null
    - checking if it was zero
    - checking if it has the least price eligible for discount
+   - logic of adding 2 prices
+   - price exposes its price to Item but does not expose the value it has.